Discards: Impacts

 Discarding affects the environment in two ways; firstly, through increased mortality to target and non-target species, particularly at juvenile life-history stages, and secondly, through alteration of food webs by supplying increased levels of food to scavenging organisms on the sea floor, and to seabirds.
 The survival of discarded fish and invertebrates is variable and depends on species and fishing gear used.
 For example, species such as the Pacific halibut caught in longline fisheries in the Bering Sea, or lesser-spotted dogfish in beam trawls in the English Channel have survival rates of between 88 and 98 per cent.
 Survival rates of roundfish discards are significantly lower, and this mortality is included in most International Council for the Exploration of the Sea stock assessments.
 Crustaceans are thought to be more hardy, though survival of crustaceans is variable; for instance, a survival rate of 25 per cent is assumed for the Norway lobster, whilst survival rates of almost 100 per cent have been demonstrated for the hermit crab, Pagurus bernhardus.

 Discard policies

-Discarding is a problem in all fisheries, and nations have adopted a number of measures to deal with the issue.
 The idea of banning discards is that since the fish that are discarded have a negligible chance of survival, it is better from a management perspective that they are included in the fishing induced mortality figures on which allowable catch estimates are based.

 Norway

 The Norwegian Government introduced a ban on the discarding of some commercial species of fish in 1987.
 The initiative in Norway has been coupled with a comprehensive programme of monitoring and surveillance and a system whereby areas can be opened and closed when bycatch rates become excessive.
 The Norwegian system of attempting to reduce mortality of illegal fish is based on reducing their capture rather than reducing landing of "illegal" specimens.

+There has been no monitoring of the discard ban to evaluate its effectiveness, but retrospective studies have indirectly quantified the success of the ban through improvements in stock status and economic performance of fish stocks managed in Norwegian waters.